 After launching this program, the brand witnessed a 29.3% lift in month-over-month revenue directly attributable to Instagram.

-The learning: eCommerce brands need to strategize ways to boost their reach and engagement using a robust omnichannel strategy--one that uses platforms and channels where your customer base frequents and is most likely to convert.
+The learning: Stores need to strategize ways to boost their Shopify retention rate using a robust omnichannel strategy--one that uses platforms and channels where your customer base frequents and is most likely to convert.

 4. Automation of Your Content Marketing Efforts